machinetranslate/machinetranslate.org/languages/turkish.md

 ---

-**Turkish** is the language with the best machine translation support in the Turkic language family.
+Turkish is the language with the best machine translation support in the Turkic language family.

-Turkic languages, including Turkish, share significant morphological and syntactical characteristics, like agglutination.

-Turkish follows the Subject-Object-Verb sentence order, although other word orders are possible.

-Turkish has Turkic vowel harmony.
-Vowels of suffixes must harmonize with the vowels of noun and verb stems.
-If the stem has a round vowel, the suffix must have a round vowel too.

-Turkish also borrows words from other languages, such as French, Arabic or Persian.

-For Turkic languages, direct system developments are significant.
+Turkic languages are agglutinative and usually have vowel harmony.

 ## History